buyer's guide · 2026

 How do I migrate from Mindbody to a yoga-friendly platform?

 The five-business-day migration playbook applies to yoga studios the same way it does to pilates.
 Export your client list, booking history, memberships, packs, intake forms, and email opt-in status from Mindbody Reports.
 Dry-run import into the new platform's staging environment.
 Sign off on the data mapping.
 Pick a Sunday evening for cutover.
 Cancel the Mindbody subscription at the end of the billing period.
 Email opt-in status is the field most often lost — verify in the dry-run.
-Teacher-training cohorts also migrate cleanly on platforms that treat them as first-class.
+Teacher-training cohorts also migrate cleanly on platforms that build them in as their own product.

 What about retreats?

 Retreats are operationally a different product from drop-in classes — fixed capacity, deposit-plus-balance payment, stricter cancellation policy (often non-refundable inside 30 days), expanded intake form covering travel and medical considerations.
 Most platforms can configure retreats as a service type with custom rules.
-Junocal handles them as first-class events.
+Junocal sets them up as their own event with these rules built in.
 Mindbody and Momence can do it with more configuration.
 Some studios use Eventbrite alongside their main platform for retreat ticketing — works but introduces a second system.

 What about specialist yoga (prenatal, trauma-informed, restorative)?

 These typically run as separate service types with their own intake forms (covering experience and any specialist requirements), separate pricing, and sometimes separate cancellation rules.
 Per-service intake means a prenatal class has the appropriate health-screening fields and an experience-level requirement; trauma-informed classes can include consent options around hands-on adjustments.
-Junocal handles per-service intake natively.
+With Junocal, each class type carries its own intake form out of the box.
 Most platforms can be configured for this but the workflow varies in how much manual setup is required.

 Deeper dives